piyanatn/iDemo/README.md

 $ ionic cordova run android

 ps.
-SQLite working fine only resl device not for browser
+SQLite working fine only real device not for browser